rnanosaur/rnanosaur.github.io/_docs/07-install.md

 [Follow this Wi-Fi setup guide](/extra/wifi).

-# Install and run NanoSaur
+# Install and run nanosaur

 First step connect to your NVIDIA Jetson, **update & upgrade** the distribution and install **curl**